 Do you prefer to sit in your comfy leather chair, enjoying the beauty of your office, never walking out unless someone calls you, or knocks on your door?
 Or do you want to actively participate in teaching, to take part in the classes, to observe teachers at work?

 A good answer depends on your philosophy, on your attitude to work.
-Nevertheless, a good principal is not afraid to participate in teaching, or even to teach.
+Nevertheless, a good principal is not afraid to participate in the teaching process, or even to teach some hours each week.
 They understand the importance of feedback from all members of the school community, including teachers, students, parents, and administrators.
 Show them that you are not afraid, that you understand the importance of seeing the school life also from the perspective of students, and teachers.

 How do you imagine a typical day in work?